nathanborror/swift-wit/README.txt

 ██ ███ ██ ██    ██
  ███ ███  ██    ██

-The Wild Information Tracker (Wit) is a content addressable storage tool for managing files within a Wild instance.
+The Wild Information Tracker (WIT) is a content addressable storage tool for managing files within a Wild instance.
 It's inspired by Linus Torvalds' Git.

 Requirements: